-Starting with Cell Ranger 3.0, it is possible to calculate gene expression alongside additional analytes using Feature Barcoding technology.
-This allows users to see additional measurements per cell, such as the quantity of surface marker proteins, or CRISPR guide RNAs, or TCR-antigen specificity, while still having access to a cell's gene expression or immune profile.
-Loupe Cell Browser 3.0 has a number of features that facilitate feature barcode analysis.
+In Cell Ranger 3.0 and later, it is possible to analyze gene expression along with additional analytes using Feature Barcode technology.
+This allows users to investigate additional measurements per cell, such as the quantity of cell surface marker proteins, CRISPR guide RNAs, or TCR-antigen specificity, while still having access to a cell's gene expression or immune profile.
+Loupe Browser has a number of features that facilitate Feature Barcode analysis.

-To see an example of the integrated analysis of gene expression and cell surface marker expression (labeled with TotalSeq™-B barcoded antibodies), download the files from the link below:
+To see an example of the integrated analysis of gene expression and cell surface marker expression (labeled with TotalSeq™-B Feature Barcode antibodies), download the files by clicking the links below:

 .cloupe file below shows a conventional gene expression t-SNE plot:

-TotalSeqB suffix will display the cell surface marker expression across the dataset.
-In
+display the cell surface marker expression across the dataset.

 Notice that there are low levels of surface marker expression even in the CD3-negative clusters; surface marker expression counts typically have a wider dynamic range than gene expression, and there are fewer zeros.
 However, it is reassuring to know that the clustering and visual projection, which is based on gene expression features, has concordance with the surface marker count distribution.
 Looking at the distribution of CD3D and CD3E gene counts should confirm this.

-If a dataset was processed with Feature Barcoding technology, the Cell Ranger pipeline will generate additional t-SNE plots alongside gene expression t-SNE plots, derived from barcoded features of like type.
+If a dataset was processed with Feature Barcode technology, the Cell Ranger pipeline will generate additional t-SNE plots alongside gene expression t-SNE plots, derived from Feature Barcode counts of like type.
 This might make it easier to distinguish subpopulations based on differences in surface marker or CRISPR guide RNA expression, or TCR-antigen specificity.
 Since the MALT dataset includes 17 cell surface markers, Cell Ranger computes a projection for the 17 cell surface marker rows in the feature-barcode matrix.
 This alternate projection can be viewed by selecting Antibody t-SNE from the projection selector:

 Here, the CD3+ cells are divided into two main clusters in the t-SNE projection.
 A quick check of other surface markers will show that the top cluster are primarily CD4+ helper T cells, and the bottom are CD8+ cytotoxic T cells.
 In this manner, it is possible to classify cell types by characteristic surface marker expression.